 Do you know what kind of business energy meter you’re using?
 If the answer is no, don’t worry, you’re not alone!
-Business energy meters are one of life’s many mysteries, which are best left to the experts.
-However, if you are interested in saving money on your utility bills, then it makes sense to get clued up on the different types of business energy meters available.
+Business energy meters are one of life’s mysteries, which are best left to the experts.
+However, if you are interested in saving money on your utility bills, it makes sense to get clued up on the different types of business energy meters available.

 If you are a high-demand energy user, you will probably have a maximum demand meter, which will offer either a single rate or two rates.